 There are forward bends and backward bending poses in that list.
-And there are a couple of one legged balancing poses.
+And there are one legged balancing poses.
 Hip control can help you in all of them by improving your ability to tilt your pelvis forwards or backwards.
 It can also improve stability, you ability to stand on one leg without wobbling so much.

 Whether you are beginner or advanced, the hip control guide will help you to understand your hip muscles and use them.